azirbel/website/hugo/content/escape-the-about-page-2.md

 <img src="http://NOPE" onerror="alert('surprise!')" />
 ```

-…and then the next commenter to view the page will get a popup that says
+...and then the next commenter to view the page will get a popup that says
 "surprise!".
 (Or more likely, they will get their personal information stolen
 by some nasty code that commenter 1 had written instead).